Mecklenburg Lakes

 Detailed Route Guide

-Rheinsberg was the childhood home of Frederick the Great of Prussia, who spent years here before ascending the throne and transforming it into one of Europe's greatest 18th-century palaces.
-The young Frederick played music, studied philosophy, and formed the intellectual character that would later define his remarkable reign.
+Rheinsberg was the beloved retreat of Crown Prince Frederick (later Frederick the Great of Prussia), who spent four formative years here (1736–1740) before ascending the throne.
+The young Frederick played music, studied philosophy, and formed the intellectual character that would later define his remarkable reign — he later called these years the happiest of his life.
 The Baroque palace on the lakeside is modest by palace standards but beautifully proportioned, and the park around it is among the finest landscape gardens in northern Germany.
 The town of Rheinsberg retains an aristocratic calm that is a pleasant contrast to the rest of Brandenburg.

 The route north from Rheinsberg passes through Neustrelitz — a planned Baroque town built as the capital of the Duchy of Mecklenburg-Strelitz, its streets radiating from a central church in a classic star pattern — before reaching the Müritz National Park.
 This is the largest national park in the German lowlands: 310 square kilometres of ancient lake and forest landscape where white-tailed eagles nest, ospreys circle, and common cranes gather in their hundreds of thousands during autumn migration.
 The Müritz itself is immense — on its western shore near Waren, the distance across the water is too great for the far shore to be visible, creating the illusion of standing at the Baltic Sea.